|

 Is ΔABC ΔDEF?

-We need to find a combination of rigid motions that will map one triangle onto the other.
+We need to find a combination of rigid transformations that will map one triangle onto the other.

 ΔABC ΔDEF. |